Working Through COVID-19 Together

 Scott Goodson, Ali Demos & Charles Dhanaraj, Harvard Business Review, April 27, 2020

-The coronavirus pandemic has brough stock markets crumbling down, business revenues are falling, and there is great anxiety on what is around the corner.
+The coronavirus pandemic has brought stock markets crumbling down, business revenues are falling, and there is great anxiety on what is around the corner.
 It is easy for brands to slide into panic.
 In times of crisis and adversity, employees, clients, and customers are looking to leaders for reassurance, inspiration, and courage to guide them through the storm.
-When business as usual is impossible, ask: “What might business possible, business next, business better look like?
+When business as usual is impossible, ask yourself: “What might business possible, business next, business better look like?
 What might business with purpose accomplish?”
 The challenge is to now steer your colleagues from panic to purpose.
 HBR outline what this may look like.

 To read more go to HBR